alicela/CensusGrid-LOS/README.md

-# NUTS GeoSPARQL
+# Census Grid GeoSPARQL

-Production of the RDF files of the NUTS with their contours as WKT
+Production of the RDF files of the census with their contours as WKT